floweredscarf/su25/labs/lab01/index.md

 </details>

-## Exercise: An Adding Machine Simulator
+## Task: An Adding Machine Simulator

 Consider a program that simulates an old-fashioned adding machine.
 The user types integers as input, one per line.
 Input should be handled as follows: